eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="introduction">Introduction</a>

-The initial Ibeji provided the foundations for constructing and interacting with a digital twin on an edge device.
+The initial Ibeji implementation provided the foundations for constructing and interacting with a digital twin on an edge device.
 These foundations are low-level abilities and they do not necessarily provide a consumer with the best interaction experience.
 However, they can be used as building blocks to build facades that provide a consumer with an abstraction that delivers a much better interaction experience.
 Ibeji may support multiple facades and the user can select the one that they prefer to use.